fab514/project-one/README.md

 ## API Descisions
 ### Bored API
 - Bored API - https://www.boredapi.com/api/activity
-- This API was chosen for it's random activity generator.
+- This API was chosen for its random activity generator.
-- This API provides number of people, cost, and type data that I can call upon to generate certain activities.
+- This API provides number of people and type data that can be call upon to generate certain activities.
+If the user puts in a data of 1 person may come up with the activity "Work on a puzzle".
+A user can call a certain type of activity such as music it would come up with activities such as "Learn to play an instrument"

 ### Imgflip API
 Imgflip API - https://api.imgflip.com/get_memes